mcorbe/talemo/docs/product-requirements.v2.md

 - **« Mode Conte »** — our screen-free listening mode supports the « moins d'écrans » movement, giving parents audio-only benefits without extra hardware.

 #### How it wins
-- **Multi-tenant privacy by design** — every household or institution is its own secure silo, enforced down to row-level security and tenant-scoped storage.
+- **Multi-tenant privacy by design** — every household is its own secure silo, enforced down to row-level security and tenant-scoped storage (with architecture ready for future expansion).
 - **100% données hébergées en France** — all user data exclusively hosted in France with SecNumCloud certification, exceeding CNIL requirements for children's privacy.
-- **Authentic French content** — native French voice packs with regional accents and focus on culturally relevant stories.
+- **Authentic French AI-generated content** — native French voice packs with regional accents for generating culturally relevant stories.

-**The outcome:** Talemo delivers wholesome, interactive audio experiences that strengthen family bonds, empower young voices, and give educators a safe, ready-made storytelling lab—while meeting the strict governance and compliance standards that modern digital learning demands.
+**The outcome:** Talemo delivers wholesome, interactive audio experiences that strengthen family bonds and empower young voices—while meeting the strict governance and compliance standards that modern digital privacy demands.

 ---